what’s the ROI of workplace coaching? employees hold the answer.

 With this in mind, metrics that signal success could include employees saying they:

-In the end, a positive employee reaction to workforce coaching might look different for every company, but the side effects are the same—a happier workforce that, tangentially, impacts productivity, efficiency, and profitability.
+In the end, a positive employee reaction to career coaching might look different for every company, but the side effects are the same—a happier workforce that, tangentially, impacts productivity, efficiency, and profitability.

 Improved performance and greater profitability are but a few of the by-default benefits that can occur when workforces are more content.
 Workplace coaching is one of the tools that can help build a more satisfied workforce.
 The ROI is there, you just have to know where to look.
 After all, 86 percent of companies feel they more than recouped their investment in coaching.